 1. The Screen shall use the format of the Status Screen (section 3.17)

-2. Pressing the Save button shall open a browser folder provided by the Operating System (Windows 7).
+2. Pressing the Save button shall open a browser folder provided by the Operating System.

 3. The browser folder shall remember the file path of the parent directory of the last opened .zip file for the current program session.